felixthecat1970/github.io/_posts/2022-07-07-post-ps4-ps2_test1.md

      gsObj.SetUpscaleMode("gpu")
 	end
 end
 emuObj.AddVsyncHook(CheckInputs)
 ```

 This codes run PS2 games descripted in PS4, console has to be homebrew enabled for install, keep in mind due to emulation nature "maybe" games can have bugs in long plays.

 ## HOW TO USE:
 ### METHOD 1 - USE custom "CLI" and "LUA" configs for build PKG :
-Use codes above with Kozarov's tool (Look in the end) for build custom .PKG image with SLPM-XXX.XX-CLI.txt and SLPM_XXX.XX.lua values
+Use codes above with Kozarov's tool (Look in the end) for build custom .PKG package with SLPM-XXX.XX-CLI.txt and SLPM_XXX.XX.lua values
-Or download zip > navigate to Playstation_4 folder use files according game.
+Or click [download zip](https://github.com/felixthecat1970/gamepatches/archive/refs/heads/main.zip) > navigate to Playstation_4 folder use files match your game.

 ### TESTED setups:
 - PS4 - Runs ok